Vacherin d’Abondance is a very soft, creamy cheese with a pinkish crust and an almost sweet taste.

-Vacherin d’Abondance is a creamy cheese with a pinkish crust and an almost sweet taste.
-It is made in France, in the village of Abondance, in the Abondance valley close to the Swiss border.
+Vacherin d’Abondance is made in France, in the village of Abondance, in the Abondance valley close to the Swiss border.

-It’s made in the winter from unpasteurised milk from the breed of cows known as Abondance.
+It is made in the winter from raw milk from the breed of cows known as Abondance.

 Rennet is added to milk fresh from the cows; the milk is not heated at all, but allowed to sit and coagulate for 90 minutes.
-Then the curd is ladled into a 10 inch (25 cm) wide round mould lined with linen.
+Then the curd is ladled into a 25 cm (10 inch) wide round mould lined with linen.

 The cheese is let stand for a day to drain, then turned out of the mould.
 The cheese’s circumference is then encased with a strip of bleached, sanitized spruce.

-The cheese is next moved into a cellar and put on wooden shelves to age for 20 days, during which time it’s turned and washed every day.
+The cheese is next moved into a cellar and put on wooden shelves to age for 20 days, during which time it is turned and washed every day.

-The cheese has been made since the early 1800s.
+Vacherin d’Abondance has been made since the early 1800s.
 A main producer of it in the second half of the 1900s was the Gagneux family.
 The last person in the Gagneux family to make it was Célina Gagneux, who stopped making it in 2005 at the age of 73.
-By most reports, she was the last person who knew how to make it.

 In 1992, new EU hygiene directives decreed that production of cheeses had to happen in a “proper” dairy.
 When directives came into force in 1995 the small producers said the new requirements would put them out of business.
 A clarification of the directive, however, showed that traditional, raw-milk cheeses made by small producers were in fact exempt.